7Bit420/Web-Server/README.md

 ## Users

+### Logging in a user
+  to log in a user make a requset to /login with the header token: "Users JWT token" the server will respond with a sessionid that is valid for 6 hours

 ### Creating a user
   to create a user make a POST requset to /user/create and uses the following form structure